jusbell/Jigoshop/readme.txt

 * Changed mail from/to for store
 * Download limiter fix
 * Settings strip slashes
+* Moved update/remove from cart code so totals are updated and shipping is updated
+* Fixed 'needs shipping' for downloadable products

 = 0.9.8.1 =
 * Changes to allow new product types to be added by plugins